GMOD/jbrowse-jupyter/README.md

-### local file support
+### Local file support
 We currently support two ways of passing your local data to JBrowse Views.

 For our Jupyter users, you can leverage the Jupyter server to host your files and pass those urls to the JBrowse views.
 You can find a detailed example in our local_support.ipynb

+For those using colab notebooks,binder, jupyter and more you can use the JBrowse dev server.

 #### JBrowse dev server
-We also provide a simple http server configured with CORS that will allow you to serve your local files in order to be able to use them in notebooks or in a development python application.
+We also provide a simple http server configured with CORS that will allow you to serve your local files from a specified directory within your machine.

 > **_Note__** that the use of local files or the dev server provided is not recommended for production environments.